 Wesley Housing Development Corporation provides another source of housing for Alexandrians with HIV/AIDS through the Fairfax-based Agape House.
-This facility provides housing for up to 12 low-income, homeless persons with HIV/AIDS and is open to Alexandria residents.
+This facility provides housing for up to 12 lowincome, homeless persons with HIV/AIDS and is open to Alexandria residents.
 Most Alexandria residents do not choose to relocate to Fairfax, as this would necessitate a change in their source of care and services.
+According to the City's Health Department, it is likely that no more than one Alexandria resident will utilize this facility during City FY 2004.
 City residents with HIV/AIDS who do not have housing are referred to Carpenter's Shelter and the Alexandria Community Shelter.
 These emergency shelters cannot always accommodate referrals of persons leaving incarceration and/or substance abuse programs.
 The void of transitional housing for men and women returning to the community from such environments often leads to relapse and/or re-incarceration.

 Non-housing-related services for persons with HIV/AIDS will also be available to City residents.
 The Alexandria Health Department utilizes approximately \$512,593 in Ryan White Comprehensive AIDS Response Emergency (CARE) Act and other funds annually for primary medical care, drug assistance, public health nurse case management, dental and nutrition services for low-income persons with HIV/AIDS.
 The average caseload during City FY 2004 is expected to be at least 240 persons.
 In addition, City residents may be eligible for non-housing-related services (including medical, dental, mental health, prescription drug assistance, case management and/or legal services), which will be available to persons living with HIV/AIDS throughout Northern Virginia with the support of Ryan White CARE Act funds.
-Further, during City FY 2003, WWC/NOVA was awarded \$100,000 in City General Fund monies allocated through the City's Community Partnership Fund to provide case management services to approximately 90 low- and moderate-income City residents living with HIV/AIDS and legal services to an estimated 32 such beneficiaries.
+The providers offering these regional level services from which Alexandria residents are expected to receive assistance during City FY 2003, WWC/NOVA was awarded \$100,000 in City General Fund monies allocated through the City's Community Partnership Fund to provide case management services to approximately 90 low- and moderate-income City residents living with HIV/AIDS and legal services to an estimated 32 such beneficiaries.
 WWC/NOVA will apply for Community Partnership Funds to continue these services in City FY 2004.